Chronic Wasting Disease (CWD)

 - Where can hunters have deer tested?

-Biologists will manage deer sampling stations during three weekends of the 2020-2021 deer hunting season (Nov.
-7-8, 14-15, and 21-22).
-They will ask hunters to voluntarily donate samples of deer for testing.
-They will be actively seeking deer from counties in northwest and northeast Indiana.
-Hunters can also bring deer to a fish & wildlife area or state fish hatchery by appointment to have their deer sampled during the entire hunting season, or hunters can drop off the deer head in a cooler outside the property office.
+Hunters can bring deer to a Fish & Wildlife area or state fish hatchery by appointment to have their deer sampled during the hunting season, or hunters can drop off the deer head in a cooler outside the property office.
 View an interactive map of all CWD sampling locations.

 - Am I required to turn over a sample of my deer?